 Do they limit spraying harmful pesticides, like pyrethroids, to evening hours so toxicity can subside before the bees forage the next day?

 Believe it or not, the majority of bees don’t live in colonies and need a place to burrow in the ground to raise their young!
 Don’t cover everything in mulch — leave some exposed ground so burrowing bees can get into the dirt and set up their homes.

 The solution is simple: Plant More, Spray Less

-To help support Sarah’s efforts over at The Bee Girl Organization, make a purchase with Avocado Green Mattress this month and a portion of the proceeds will go directly to her organization!
-Or, check out her website and donate directly.
+To help support Sarah’s efforts over at The Bee Girl Organization, check out her website and donate directly.

 What are you doing to help out your local bee populations this year?
 Tag us @avocadomattress and @SarahBeeGirl in your post and share it with us on Facebook or Instagram.